 For a closer look, check out the data being filed from the area bouys.

 The key to avoiding jellyfish is to find fresh water.
-There are several state parks with beaches just off the beaten path that are just out of jellyfish range.
-Privately-owned beaches in the salter Bay areas often have the swimming area surrounded by nets protecting sun bathers from stings.
+There are several beaches just off the beaten path that are just out of jellyfish range.
+Privately-owned beaches in the briny Bay areas often surround the swimming area with nets protecting swimmers from stings.

 What to Do When Stung by Jellyfish

 If you get stung by a jellyfish, ChesapeakeBay.com suggests liberally sprinkling a meat tenderizer or baking soda on the hurting area depending on what kind of jellyfish you came across.
 If that doesn’t work, it might have been a PhYsalia (a man-of-war).
 Try vinegar.

 The only way to avoid getting stung in jellyfish-infested waters, according to the Chesapeake Bay Program, is by wearing a wetsuit or pantyhose.